-What characterizes an accessible course and accessible course materials?
+What characterizes an accessible course?

 - Will all potential students be able to participate in core class activities, regardless of their physical ability?